fnl/txtfnnl/README.rst

 - ``ss`` splits any kind of data Tika can extract plain-text from into sentences, one per line.
+- ``pp`` pre-processes any kind of data Tika can extract, generating XMI files with sentence, token, and chunk annotations.
+The tokens are PoS tagged and lemmatized.
 - ``ema`` annotates known entity mentions on documents by supplying a mapping of input file names (w/o sufffix) to entity identifiers (type, namespace, identifier), looking up the names for those entity IDs in a DB, and